Common Dolphin (Delphinus delphis) Spanish name: Delfin comun, Bufeo

 This dolphin is found more often in the open ocean, but sometimes swims in shallow waters.

 An inhabitant of all oceans, the common dolphin lives in both tropical and temperate waters.
 In the Americas, it is found as far south as Chile.
-In Costa Rica, it is found on the Pacific side, especially the coasts off Guanacaste, the Osa Peninsula, and Golfo Dulce.

 The common dolphin has an elongate body with a black or blackish brown V-shaped patch on the back and white underside.
 The snout is black with white spots, and there are several dark lines on the face and extending from the lower jaw to the flippers.
 There are long white areas along the sides of the body as well.
 The dorsal fin is triangular and dark, the flippers sharp and pointed, and the flukes gray or black with a center notch.